top of page

 Guidelines_edited.jpg

-Virtual Exchanges for EFL Teacher Training
+Virtual Exchanges in EFL Teacher Training

 COIL for inductive experiential learning and modeling for pre-service teachers of English in my course "Teaching English in a Technologically Enhanced Environment", Faculty of Humanities and Social Sciences:

-• "Professors without Borders" - a community of practice for authentic learning , in collaboration with Dr. Beth Ritter-Guth from NCC
+• "Professors without Borders".
+A community of practice for authentic learning , in collaboration with Dr. Beth Ritter-Guth from NCC.

 Storytellin and parag writing.jpg